Privacy Policy

 3. What information do we collect from you and how do we obtain it?

-We will process the categories of personal data listed below that we obtain directly from you through the various forms for requesting information, or from third parties (e.g., the business where you make your purchase, credit reporting agencies (such as Infoscore Consumer Data GmbH, Schufa Holding or CRIF GmbH) or other external/public sources).
+We will process the categories of personal data listed below that we obtain directly from you through the various forms for requesting information, or from third parties (e.g., the business where you make your purchase, credit reporting agencies (such as Infoscore Consumer Data GmbH, Schufa Holding or CRIF GmbH), external providers of aggregation services or other external/public sources).

 The data we indicate in each of the forms as "mandatory" is necessary for the proper undertaking of your relationship with Openbank.
 If we do not receive this information, we will not be able to process your request or provide you with the Service.